AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/french-employment-exercises.md

 What is the breakdown of small to large firms in the town with the most firms (Paris)?
 How about in Marzan?

 ### Question 8
-What is the gender gap between Female and Male Net Salary/ Hr of Executives by Total Firms in Town?
 What is the relationship between Total_Firms and Female Executive Salaries in Towns?
 What is the relationship between Total_Firms and Male Executive Net Mean Salaries in Towns?
 What is the relationship between Total_Firms and Male Executive Net Mean Salaries in Towns?